richardvenneman/appsignal-docs/source/support/known-issues/compilation-dependencies-required-at-runtime.html.md

 - Elixir package
     - For AppSignal for Elixir a new version with a fix for this issue has been released.
 Please install AppSignal for Elixir version 1.8.1 or higher.
 - Ruby gem
-    - For AppSignal for Ruby a new version with a fix for this issue will be released.
-Please install AppSignal for Ruby version 2.7.2 or higher when available.
+    - For AppSignal for Ruby a new version with a fix for this issue has been released.
+Please install AppSignal for Ruby version 2.7.2 or higher.

 Please let us know at support@appsignal.com if you are currently experiencing this issue.
 It would help us a lot if you provide the following information: